CHILD HUNGER PROGRAM

 We Help Schools, Educators and Partners Address Childhood Hunger

-Across our region, too many kids face hungry.
+Across our region, too many kids face hunger.
 Children of all ages need healthy meals to be happy, learning and growing.

 Unfortunately, childhood hunger impacts far too many K-12 age students.
-Last year, nearly 163,000 of the youngest Minnesotans struggled with food insecurity.
+Last year, over 120,000 estimated kids struggled with food insecurity.

 Adequate food and nutrition set children up for long-term health, well-being and success.
 When kids are hungry, they’re more likely to experience: